 Considering Davon Drew!(/team/roster/davon-drew/fcf46d21-2768-4e26-aa7d-8de59f6992b2/ "Davon Drew") has only been a tight end for three years, it is easy to see why his rise to the Ravens as a sixth-round draft pick is all the more impressive.

-With Todd Heap (back) and L.J.
-Smith (sports hernia) both limited because of injuries, there was Drew hauling in passes from Baltimore's quarterbacks.
+With internal-link-placeholder-0 and **L.J.
+Smith** (sports hernia) both limited because of injuries, there was Drew hauling in passes from Baltimore's quarterbacks.
 It was a far cry from when he first got to college on the other end of the throws.